-I ran across a link in my Twitter feed to this article, which describes Apple’s attempts to modify Siri, its voice-activated iOS “personal assistant” application, to provide more helpful feedback for people searching for suicide-related information.
+I ran across a link in my Twitter feed to an article — which unfortunately is no longer available — describing Apple’s attempts to modify Siri, its voice-activated iOS “personal assistant” application, to provide more helpful feedback for people searching for suicide-related information.

 With an update to phones running iOS 6 and iOS 7, Siri now reacts with a strong, two-fold approach when mentions of suicide come up.
 First, the assistant offers the number of the National Suicide Prevention Lifeline and will even offer to call directly — a new feature that makes seeking help as simple as clicking “yes” on the phone.
 If for whatever reason the user decides to select “no”, Siri does a search of all local suicide prevention centers, offering a list and directions powered by Yelp.

 According to the article, here’s what Siri now returns when suicide is mentioned:

 However, either this update hasn’t been rolled out to everyone yet, or Siri isn’t particularly sympathetic to my inquiries.
 Whenever I tell her that “I’m thinking of suicide,” she says she doesn’t know what I mean, and offers to search the web for that phrase.
 Perhaps this is actually an iOS 7 update that will be released this fall.

 Anyway, the article goes on to say that Apple isn’t the only tech company sensitive to the increasing problem of suicide.
 Google has modified its search results so that a search for “suicide” will display a link to the National Suicide Prevention Lifeline, along with a prominent display of the toll-free number.